+1. Eligible Applicants

-1. Eligible Applicants: Nonprofits recognized as exempt from Federal income tax under section 501(c) (3) of the Internal Revenue Code, other than institutions of higher education.
+Nonprofits having a 501 (c) (3) status with the IRS, other than institutions of higher education.
 Nonprofits that do not have a 501 (c) (3) status with the IRS, other than institutions of higher education.

-Faith-Based and Community-Based Organizations
+Faith-based and Community-based Organizations.